sentinel1337/MQTT-testing-framework/README.md

 #### Usage

-` ./run.sh  `
+` $ ./run.sh  `

-And just answer the asked questions.
+and just answer the asked questions.